Lingo Game: Memory

 pick = random(count(cardList)) -- pick a random card

-symbol = getAt(cardList, pick) -- find out which is its symbol
+symbol = getAt(cardList, pick) -- find out which its symbol is

 deleteAt cardList, pick -- remove it from the cardList